nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

-## Chapter II: Discrete transmission channels
+## Chapter IV: Discrete transmission channels

 ### What are they?